 CDC’s interactive, online database which provides fatal and nonfatal injury, violent death, and injury-related costs. [url, CDC]

 Additional Data Resources and Guides

-For individuals interested in taking a deeper dive to assess housing-related issues, HUD created a two-part guide to data sources to support housing research.
+For those interested in assessing housing-related issues more comprehensively, HUD created a two-part guide to data sources to support housing research.

 - Data Sources for U.S. Housing Research, Part 2: Private Sources, Administrative Records, and Future Directions [pdf; HUD, 2015]

 A full listing of the data sets available from HUD, the HUD Reference Guide and matrix rates each of the HUD data sets by its relevance to a variety of categories.
 A brief description of the data set and its available format is available from Guide to HUD User Data Sets. [url, pdf; HUD]